-Students must be on time for examinations.
-Examinations will not be given after the scheduled time or, at the discretion of the Course Director.
-Individual Course Directors will establish rules for tardiness in their syllabi.
-If a student misses an examination due to an excused absence, the student will be permitted to take a make-up examination whose timing is at the discretion of the Course Director.
+In order to graduate, students must successfully pass a final comprehensive examination.
+If a student misses the comprehensive or other examination due to an excused absence, the student will be permitted to take a make-up examination whose timing will be at the discretion of the Program Director.
 For excused absences due to illness, a written statement from the attending physician is required before the student will be allowed to take the examination.
-If the absence is unexcused, the student may be allowed to take an examination.
-Approval must be obtained from the Chairperson of the SPG Committee, the Program Director, and the Associate Dean.
-The highest grade that can be earned for an examination after an unexcused absence is 70%.
+If the absence is unexcused, the student may be allowed to take an examination as soon as possible within a maximum of 72 hours with approval from the Director.
+The highest grade that can be earned for an unexcused absence is 70%.
+The Honor Code applies to all examinations and students are strictly prohibited from any collaboration during examinations.
+Other rules on examinations may be established by Course Directors.